Why Choose Mesa Verde

 Link Crew - Provides freshman, from registration before the school year starts to the end of the school year, a support network that guides and mentors them through transition to high school.

-Ten AP classes and many honors level classes - Provides students with a broad range of opportunities regarding preparation for college and rigorous high school coursework.
+Six AP classes and honors level classes - Provides students with a broad range of opportunities for preparation for college.